 Michael J. Socolow

 Graduate Coordinator & Associate Professor

 434 Dunn Hall

-Phone: (207) 581-1941
+Phone: (207) 581-1942

 He is also a former broadcast journalist who has worked as an Assignment Editor for the Cable News Network and as a freelance information manager at the Barcelona, Atlanta, and Sydney Olympic Games.
-He has written pieces on media regulation and media history for Slate, the Chronicle of Higher Education’s Chronicle Review, and other journalistic outlets.
-In the Department of Communication and Journalism, he coordinates the internship program and teaches CMJ 211: Journalism Studies I, CMJ 237: Journalism Across Platforms, CMJ 380: Advertising, Media & Society, CMJ 489: Seminar in Media Ethics, CMJ 520: Media History, and other courses.
+He has written pieces on media regulation and media history for Slate, Columbia Journalism Review, the Chronicle of Higher Education’s Chronicle Review, and other journalistic outlets.
+In the Department of Communication and Journalism, he serves as Graduate Coordinator and teaches CMJ 211: Journalism Studies I, CMJ 237: Journalism Across Platforms, CMJ 380: Advertising, Media & Society, CMJ 489: Seminar in Media Ethics, CMJ 520: Media History, CMJ 525: Propaganda and Political Persuasion, and other courses.